Jean Byron: Career

 Byron sang on radio stations WGRC and WHAS, both in Louisville.
 In 1939, she was one of two winners of the regional Gateway to Hollywood competition in Louisville, which enabled her to go to Hollywood to compete at the program's next level.
 Byron sang on alternate days on Kentucky Karnival, a program that originated at WGRC beginning on August 30, 1943, and was distributed nationally via the Mutual Broadcasting System.

 She also sang with Tommy Dorsey's band, followed by a stint with Jan Savitt's group.
 She then studied drama from 1947 to 1950, followed by a run with the Players Ring, but offered the performers needed exposure.
 There, in a play titled Merrily We Roll Along, she came to the attention of Harry Sauber, talent adviser for Sam Katzman.
 She was asked to read from the script and imitate a British accent, which she did.
 She got her union card then and there.
 When asked her name, she replied Imogene Burkhart.
 Katzman rejected that name, so she volunteered the stage name, Jean Byron, which she had already been using and which the Columbia Pictures brass found more palatable.

 Byron's first film was Voodoo Tiger (1952).
-In the 1950s, Byron appeared in several B-movies, including The Magnetic Monster and Serpent of the Nile, in addition to guest roles on The Millionaire, The Pepsi-Cola Playhouse, Science Fiction Theatre, Fury, Bourbon Street Beat, and The Cheyenne Show.
+In the 1950s, Byron appeared in several B-movies, including The Magnetic Monster and Serpent of the Nile, in addition to guest roles on The Millionaire, The Pepsi-Cola Playhouse, Science Fiction Theatre, Fury, Bourbon Street Beat, The Cheyenne Show, plus five appearances on State Trooper.
 Byron also served as spokeswoman for Revlon and Lux products on NBC's The Rosemary Clooney Show.
 She played Minnie in the syndicated TV series Mayor of the Town (1954).

 In 1959, Byron landed a semiregular spot on CBS's The Many Loves of Dobie Gillis playing Dr. Imogene Burkhart, her real name.
 During her time on the show, she was cast in a spinoff pilot about Dobie Gillis' girlfriend, Zelda, where she would have played the girl's mother.
 However, the pilot was not picked up.
 In the show's final season, Byron convinced producers to allow her character to discard the plain, repressed appearance she presented, and show a more modern version of a schoolteacher.

 The following year, she starred in the short-lived soap opera Full Circle.
 In 1963, she won the role of Natalie Lane on The Patty Duke Show.
 After the series ended in 1966, she continued appearing in guest roles on Batman, Marcus Welby, M.D., Maude, and Hotel.
 She also was a regular on Pat Paulsen's Half a Comedy Hour (1970).

 In addition to film and television roles, Byron worked in regional theater.
 She portrayed Mama Rose in Gypsy and appeared in a production of Guys and Dolls.